 Eating out in Cordoba offers its own delights as it has a tapas culture that is similar to what is found in smaller cities throughout Andalucía.
 In general, you can expect Cordoba’s tapas scene to be fairly similar to what you will find in Seville, given the proximity of the two cities.
 You have to pay for tapas here, however, you can also order food in 3 different sizes (as you can in Seville, as well).

-There are numerous great places to eat in Cordoba and food also tends to be slightly less expensive than in Seville or Granada when eating close to the main sites and monuments, more due to the fact that the city doesn’t see quite so many tourists.
+There are numerous great places to eat in Cordoba and food also tends to be slightly less expensive compared to Seville and Granada when eating close to the main sites and monuments, more due to the fact that the city doesn’t see quite so many tourists.

 Cordoba also has some of its own dishes to which it lays claim, like salmorejo (a cold tomato soup similar to gazpacho) and flamenquín (a rolled pork dish).
-All in all, however, if you’re trying to decide between visiting Cordoba or Granada or Seville, the latter two cities probably have a better food scene.
+All in all, however, if you’re trying to decide between visiting Cordoba, Granada and Seville, the latter two cities probably have a better food scene.

 Like most cities in Spain, Cordoba is no stranger to a late night and has a number of bars and a few nightclubs that can satisfy your party itch should you choose to visit.
-However, if you’re a nightlife junkie and you’re struggling to choose between Seville, Granada or Cordoba, this city might not be the best option for you.
+However, if you’re a nightlife junkie and you’re struggling to choose between Seville, Granada and Cordoba, this city might not be the best option for you.

 However, if you are generally more of a fan of a late-night bar, a few beers, and maybe some good music rather than a night dancing until you drop, then Cordoba might be a better option for you.